 Camping in the Huacachina desert with your mates is also bound to be an amazing experience.
 The stars only get better out there.

 If you’re interested in photography, you’ll love this place!
 The milky way is crystal clear and the dunes below make for some insane photo ops!
 Huacachina town is pretty small but there are a few Huacachina hostels offering accommodation – I especially love the eco-friendly Upcycled Hostel.

 Backpacking Ballestas Island

-You can take a speed boat tour from the little town of Paracas around the islands and spot penguins, sea lions, pelicans and dolphins.
-If you are not planning on doing the Nazca lines coming to Ballestas is a good substitute.
+You can take a speed boat tour from the little town of Paracas around the islands and spot penguins, sea lions, pelicans, and dolphins.
+If you are not planning on doing the Nazca Lines coming to Ballestas is a good substitute.

 Backpacking the Nazca Lines